Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 ### Secret

-A secret is the fundamental resource within an Azure KeyVault.
+A secret is the fundamental resource within an Azure Key Vault.
 In its simplest form it is a name and a value.
-However, there are additional properties such as the modifiable content type and tags fields that allow the value to be interpreted or associated in different ways.
+However, there are additional properties such as:
+   1. content type : Type of the secret value such as a password.
+   2. tags : Application specific metadata in the form of key-value pairs.
-The expires property of a Secret provides a way to specify a UTC time at which it will no loger be active.
-The notBefore property of a Secret allows to specify a UTC time after which secret will be active.
+   3. expires : Specifies a UTC time at which secret will no loger be active.
+   4. notBefore : Specifies a UTC time after which secret will be active.

 ### Secret Client